rouge1616/DejaVu/README.md

 ## Description

 **DejaVu** is a surgical simulation framework built on the SOFA (Simulation Open Framework Architecture) platform.
 It enables high-fidelity, real-time simulation of patient-specific anatomies and surgical scenarios.
-Designed for researchers, clinicians, and educators, RealSim supports deformable tissue modeling, interactive tool dynamics, and integration with medical imaging data.
+Designed for researchers, clinicians, and educators, it supports deformable tissue modeling, interactive tool dynamics, and integration with medical imaging data.

 - Real-time interaction and collision response
 - Supports soft tissue cutting and deformation